tmewett/Nui/README.md

 * NUI_OPENER is the command which `r` uses to open the given file or directory.
 Defaults: `rifle`, `open`, `xdg-open`.

 * NUI_H_NEW_WINDOW sets whether `h` opens help text in a new terminal window.
 Default: `true`.

+* NUI_MAN_OPENER, if set, is used to open man pages with the `man` command.
+The man page is written to a text file and the file name is given to $NUI_MAN_OPENER.
+Example: `x firefox`.

 * NUI_RM_TRASHES sets whether `rm` moves files to the trash in user shells. *Requires 'trash-cli' to be installed on Linux.* Doesn't work on macOS yet.
 Default: `true`.